 These sweet potatoes are super easy to prepare, and they go with just about any fall or winter meal.
-A buttery brown sugar and apple cider glaze makes them extra special, perfect for a special dinner or holiday feast.
+A buttery brown sugar and apple cider glaze make them extra special, perfect for a special dinner or holiday feast.

 Use a large iron skillet or heavy Dutch oven to make these sweet potatoes.
 If you don't have a lid for the iron skillet, another pan lid might fit well enough.

-Peel the sweet potatoes and slice into rounds about 1/4-inch thick.
+- Peel the sweet potatoes and slice into rounds about 1/4-inch thick.
 If one or both of the potatoes are very wide, cut in half lengthwise before slicing.

-In a large heavy skillet (preferably a seasoned iron skillet) or Dutch oven over medium-low heat, melt the butter.
+- In a large heavy skillet (preferably a seasoned iron skillet) or Dutch oven over medium-low heat, melt the butter.

-Add the brown sugar, cinnamon sticks, and apple cider to the melted butter and bring to a simmer.
+- Add the brown sugar, cinnamon sticks, and apple cider to the melted butter and bring to a simmer.

+- Add the sweet potato slices to the juice mixture.
 Cover and simmer, stirring and turning frequently, for about 25 to 30 minutes.

-Remove the cover and let the syrup cook down, taking care not to let it burn.
+- Remove the cover and let the syrup cook down, taking care not to let it burn.
 Gently turn the potatoes from time to time to keep them coated.

-Transfer to a serving dish.
+- Transfer to a serving dish.

-Toast a handful of pecan halves in a dry skillet until lightly browned and aromatic.
+As a variation, oast a handful of pecan halves in a dry skillet until lightly browned and aromatic.
 Add them to the glazed sweet potatoes and toss to coat.